qzshadow/myLucene/README.md

 # myLucene
 a project aim at providing GUI for the basic function of lucene

-now it support Chinese or English document index and search
+now it support Chinese or English documents indexing and searching

 runtime